Andale School offers the Victorian Curriculum including Levels A-D and Foundation to Year 6.

 Contact us

-Literacy is central to the learning and development of all students at Andale.
-Learning in literacy offers students opportunities to:
+English is central to the learning and development of all students at Andale.
+Learning in English offers students opportunities to:

 • Develop the ability to listen, to understand and to respond